x-limitless-x/blakedrumm.com/_posts/2021-12-29-request-offline-certificate-for-off-domain-server.markdown

 Restart-Service HealthService -Force
 ```

 After restarting the Microsoft Monitoring Agent (HealthService).
-You will wait until you see the following Event ID in the Operations Manager Event Log:
+You will wait until you see the following Event ID in the Operations Manager Event Log (20053) confirming that the certificate has been loaded:
 ```
 Log Name: Operations Manager
 Source: OpsMgr Connector